 Dream about the days long gone at the Roman Theater site

-Located below the walls of the Alcazaba fortress, the Roman Theater helps you travel back in time.
-Some of its tiers remain undamaged and offer a clear picture of what the monument looked like about two millennia ago.
+Magically, you can observe some of the tiers remaining undamaged and offering a clear picture of what the monument looked like about two millennia ago.
 This is a great place to reflect on your life and that of the European civilization as well.

 Have a look at Pablo Picasso’s birthplace

-Since Picasso was born in Málaga, every tourist wants to pay tribute to the famous artist.
-The best way to do it is to visit his Casa Natal, where an exhibition of his paintings can be discovered.
+The list ofthings to see in Malaga would be incomplete without this artistic venue.
+Since Picasso was born in Malaga, every tourist wants to pay tribute to the famous artist.
+The best way to get acquainted with Picasso’s pure artis to visit his Casa Natal, where an exhibition of paintings can be discovered.

 Visit the Cathedral of Malaga